Stanley Middle School's

 Reading Logs are to be filled in with the date the book was finished, the name of the book, your rating and a parent signature.
 Reading Logs are to be turned in to the student's new Core or English teacher or the school librarian.
 Don't forget to fill out your first AND last name too!

 Free choice is an important component of this program.
 Students are encouraged to read at their appropriate reading level.
 Not sure?
 Talk with your parents to see if a particular book is a good fit for you.
 There are SO MANY wonderful books out there!
 Fiction and non-fiction books, graphic novels, ebooks, collections of short stories - all are fine!
 Read what you like!

 5. Book recommendations?
 Of course!

-The Middle School/Young Adult summer reading recommendation list for 2013 is coming soon!
+The Middle School/Young Adult summer reading recommendation list for 2016 is posted.
 This list is a collection of recently published books along with some student and librarian favorites.
-The booklists from the previous few years are still posted on this web page.
-These were new books in 2010, 2011 and early 2012 that were of high interest for middle school readers.
+The book lists from the previous few years are also posted on this web page.
+These were new books that were of high interest for middle school readers.
 It is just one helpful resource in choosing fun books to read.
 For more reading suggestions, visit the library web page "Pick a Great Book!"

-If you turn in your Summer Reading Log to your new Core/English teacher or to the Stanley Library by September 6, you will be invited to a summer reading party the week of Sept.
-16th during lunchtime where you can build you own ice cream "Safari Sundae" and join the fun as we raffle off a few brand new Kindles and a few surprises.
-Reading prize "favors" for everyone!
+If you turn in your Summer Reading Log to your new Core/English teacher or to the Stanley Library by September 2nd, you will be invited to a summer reading party the week of Sept.
+19th during lunchtime and enjoy an ice cream sundae.
+See you there!

 Happy Summer Reading!

-The Lafayette Library and Leaning Center downtown will also be hosting a summer reading program too.
-Yes - it is fine to read and use the same books for BOTH summer reading programs!
-Check out their website at http://ccclib.org.
-There will be information posted there soon.
+The Lafayette Library and Leaning Center downtown also hosts a summer reading program.
+Yes - it is fine to read and use the same books for MULTIPLE summer reading programs!

 Kids Book Lists